One Law to bring them all and in the darkness bind them… Yes, it’s time for the final and most crucial Law of Power: Assume Formlessness.

 - Robert’s other book, Mastery

-- Our very own The 48 Laws in Practice, available from the publisher and from Amazon
+- Our very own The 48 Laws in Practice, available from the publisher

 - Our awesome Bismarck t-shirt, with him literally surfing the current of events